Mitch Nay

-Mitchell Ellis Nay (born September 20, 1993) is an American professional baseball third baseman for the Kane County Cougars of the American Association of Professional Baseball.
+Mitchell Ellis Nay (born September 20, 1993) is an American former professional baseball third baseman.
 He was drafted out of high school by the Toronto Blue Jays in the first round (58th overall) of the 2012 Major League Baseball draft.

 Career

 Nay attended Hamilton High School in Chandler, Arizona.
 He began his high school career as a shortstop, but became a third baseman due to the presence of teammate Jorge Flores.
 As a junior, Nay had a .495 batting average, 14 home runs, and 54 runs batted in (RBI).
 He won Arizona's Gatorade Baseball Player of the Year Award in 2012, and received a scholarship to attend Arizona State University.
 USA Baseball named Nay to their youth baseball team.

 Toronto Blue Jays

 The Toronto Blue Jays selected Nay in the supplemental first round of the 2012 Major League Baseball draft, with the 58th overall selection.
 He signed with Toronto, forgoing his scholarship.
 He suffered a broken foot and did not make his professional debut until 2013.
 In 2013, Nay played for the Bluefield Blue Jays of the Rookie-level Appalachian League, where he had a .300 batting average in 64 games.
-He was promoted to the Vancouver Canadians of the Class A-Short Season Northwest League in time for their playoff chase.
+He was promoted to the Vancouver Canadians of the Low–A Northwest League in time for their playoff chase.
 He was named the most valuable player (MVP) of the Northwest League playoffs by MiLB.com.

-Nay began the 2014 season with the Lansing Lugnuts of the Class A Midwest League.
-On August 19, while Nay was leading the Midwest League in doubles, the Blue Jays promoted him to the Dunedin Blue Jays of the Class A-Advanced Florida State League.
+Nay began the 2014 season with the Lansing Lugnuts of the Single–A Midwest League.
+On August 19, while Nay was leading the Midwest League in doubles, the Blue Jays promoted him to the Dunedin Blue Jays of the High–A Florida State League.
 In 120 games in Lansing, he batted .285 with 34 doubles, three home runs, and 59 RBI.
 Nay played 11 games in Dunedin, batting .185 with one RBI.
 On September 24, Nay was named the MVP for Lansing in 2014.
 Nay played the entire 2015 season in Dunedin, and finished the season batting .243 with five home runs and 42 RBI in 109 games played.
 Due to injuries, Nay appeared in just eight rehab games for the Gulf Coast League Blue Jays in 2016, and batted .091.
 In 2017, Nay returned to Lansing and spent the whole season there, posting a .222 batting average with 10 home runs and 40 RBIs in 61 games.